Making a Development Application

 These permits are tools which can be used to:

-• Achieve the desired form and character of commercial, industrial, or multi-unit residential development;
+• Achieve the desired form and character of commercial, industrial, and/or residential development;

 • Revitalize commercial areas;